Catzy44/rpi-wpa3-workaround/README.md

 Let me present to You my small WPA3 workaround for Raspberry Pi and other stubborn little boxes.

-This project takes control of `wlan0` away from `NetworkManager` and lets a `dedicated scripted` `wpa_supplicant v2.11` service handle the connection directly.
+This project takes control of `wlan0` `away from NetworkManager` and lets a `dedicated scripted wpa_supplicant v2.11` service handle the connection directly.
 This `included version is from DEV enviorment (v2.11` instead o v2.10) and it's `capable of handling this WPA3`

 Useful when Raspberry Pi keeps failing on WPA3/SAE networks, loops on password prompts, or refuses to stay connected even though the password is correct.

+## Tiny safety note

+This thing takes control of `wlan0` away from NetworkManager.

+If you run it over SSH through the same Wi-Fi you are trying to fix, and the config is wrong, the little box may politely disappear from the network.

+Physical access is recommended.
+Tiny fluffy cat rules.
 ## TLDR

 ```bash